mavjav-edu/pcc_2e/recommended_reading/django.md

 There's some overlap between this and *The Linux Command Line*, but if you enjoy learning about Linux this is another great book to read straight through, or skim and focus on the parts most relevant to your work. *How Linux Works* has been a mainstay in the Linux world for many years, and if you're continuing in web development it's well worth your time.

-If you buy the book [direct from No Starch Press](https://nostarch.com/howlinuxworks2) you get a free ebook with the printed copy.
+If you buy the book [direct from No Starch Press](https://nostarch.com/howlinuxworks2) you get a free e-book with the printed copy.
 You can also buy it from [Barnes and Noble](https://www.barnesandnoble.com/w/how-linux-works-2nd-edition-brian-ward/1126896249/) or [Amazon](https://www.amazon.com/How-Linux-Works-2nd-Superuser/dp/1593275676/).

 ![](../../images/recommended_reading/hlw_cover.jpg)